Restless legs syndrome: Medications

 For those whose RLS disrupts or prevents sleep or regular daily activities, medication may be useful.

 Evidence supports the use of dopamine agonists including pramipexole, ropinirole, rotigotine, cabergoline, and pergolide.
-They reduce symptoms, improve sleep quality and quality of life.
+They reduce symptoms, improve sleep quality, and quality of life.
 Levodopa is also effective.
 However, pergolide and cabergoline are less recommended due to their association with increased risk of valvular heart disease.
 Ropinirole has a faster onset with shorter duration.
 Rotigotine is commonly used as a transdermal patch which continuously provides stable plasma drug concentrations, resulting in its particular therapeutic effect on patients with symptoms throughout the day.
 A 2008 meta-analysis found pramipexole to be better than ropinirole.

-There are, however, issues with the use of dopamine agonists including augmentation.
+There are, however, issues with the use of dopamine agonists, including augmentation.
 This is a medical condition where the drug itself causes symptoms to increase in severity and/or occur earlier in the day.
 Dopamine agonists may also cause rebound when symptoms increase as the drug wears off.
 In many cases, the longer dopamine agonists have been used, the higher the risk of augmentation and rebound as well as the severity of the symptoms.
-Patients may also develop dopamine dysregulation syndrome, meaning that they can experience an addictive pattern of dopamine replacement therapy.
+Recent guidelines from the American Academy of Sleep Medicine no longer recommend dopamine agonists as standard treatment for RLS, citing newer research that has clarified the risk of augmentation associated with long-term dopamine agonist therapy.

 Pramipexole and ropinirole, both dopamine agonists, along with aripiprazole, a dopamine modulator, have been linked to an elevated risk of problematic gambling.
 The excessive activation of the dopaminergic reward and reinforcement system is one potential mechanism by which dopaminergic drugs may contribute to increased gambling behavior.
 Patients may also exhibit other impulse-control disorders such as compulsive shopping and compulsive eating.
 There are some indications that stopping the dopamine agonist treatment has an impact on the resolution or at least improvement of the impulse-control disorder, even though some people can be particularly exposed to dopamine agonist withdrawal syndrome.

 Gabapentinoids (α_{2}δ ligands), including gabapentin, pregabalin, and gabapentin enacarbil, are also widely used in the treatment of RLS.
-They are used as first-line treatments similarly to dopamine agonists, and as of 2019, guidelines have started to recommend gabapentinoids over dopamine agonists as initial therapy for RLS due to higher known risks of symptom augmentation with long-term dopamine agonist therapy.
+They are used as first-line treatments similarly to dopamine agonists.
+As of 2019, guidelines have started to recommend gabapentinoids over dopamine agonists as initial therapy for RLS due to higher known risks of symptom augmentation with long-term dopamine agonist therapy.
 Gabapentin enacarbil is approved by regulatory authorities for the treatment of RLS, whereas gabapentin and pregabalin are used off-label.
 Data on gabapentinoids in the treatment of RLS are more limited compared to dopamine agonists.
 However, based on available evidence, gabapentinoids are similarly effective to dopamine agonists in the treatment of RLS.